chef/chef-web-docs/chef_master/source/install_workstation.rst

 * ChefSpec

-Chef Workstation installs to ```/opt/chef-workstation/`` on macOS / Linux and ``C:\opscode\Chef Workstation\`` on Windows.
+Chef Workstation installs to ```/opt/chef-workstation/`` on macOS / Linux and ``C:\opscode\chef-workstation\`` on Windows.
 These file locations should help avoid interference between these components and other applications that may be running on the target machine.

 Install
 =====================================================